-Mixing up homemade cleaners is a quick and easy way to save some major buckaroos when it comes to keeping your house clean!
-We've got 10 recipes for different types of cleaners that will be simple to make, yet powerful to use.
+Mixing up homemade cleaners is a quick and easy way to save some major money when it comes to keeping your house clean!
+We've got ten recipes for different types of cleaners that are simple to make, yet powerful to use.

 Where are all our DIYers at?
 Yes, definitely you?
 No, not you at all?
 Whether you're excited to read that or are about ready to skedaddle on outta here, just wait a sec!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 We've rounded up just about the easiest-to-make homemade cleaners out there that are easy on the wallet yet tough on dirt and grime.
 (Ohhh, that sounds like it could have a catchy jingle!)
 So even if you're not a DIYer, stick around because you're going to like what you read. 😉

 Whether you wanting to avoid harsh chemicals or you're just plain tired of paying so much for your cleaning products, we've got you covered!
 We've compiled a great list of the best homemade cleaners you can easily make at home.
 Bonus?
 Most of the recipes call for ingredients you likely already have in your house!

 Here are a few of the most common things you'll need to be able to make your own homemade cleaners:

 As with all new-to-you cleaners, test cleaners out in an inconspicuous spot.
 They should all work perfectly and shouldn't leave any stains or discolorations!

 The best thing about these non-toxic, homemade cleaners?
 The whole family can use them!
 We love kids helping out around the house, starting at a young age.
 Most kids want to help, so put them to work and let them enjoy the fruits of their labor.
 There's nothing like seeing something go from gross to shiny with a little elbow grease!